noetl/noetl/README.md

 - [Plugins](https://github.com/noetl/noetl-plugins)
 - [NATS Kubernetes dependencies](https://github.com/noetl/k8s)

-The NoETL system is a workflow execution engine designed to automate the execution of tasks defined in a playbook or just deployed as a services.
-It employs a publisher-subscriber pattern for command transmission and event reception using the NATS messaging system.
+The NoETL system is a workflow execution engine designed to automate the execution of tasks defined in a playbook or just deployed as services.
+It employs a publisher-subscriber pattern for `command` transmission and `event` reception using the NATS messaging system.
 Inspired by Erlang's architecture, NoETL leverages a plugin-based approach, enabling a scalable, resilient, and efficient execution environment.

 ## Architecture Overview